 Taranaki region projects into the Tasman Sea on the west coast of New Zealand’s North Island.
-The region is dominated by the 2,518-metre, cone-shaped volcanic peak of Mt Taranaki (Mt Egmont), often dramatically capped with snow.
+The region is dominated by the 2,518-metre, cone-shaped volcanic peak of Mt Taranaki (Taranaki Maunga), often dramatically capped with snow.
 The earlier volcanoes of Paritutū, Kaitake and Pouākai form part of the Taranaki volcanic sequence.

 The peaks and their surrounding ring-plain of volcanic debris sit on mudstones and sandstones.
 These rocks rise to the surface east of the Taranaki Fault, forming the rugged inland hill country that meets with the Whanganui River watershed in the east.
 To the north and south of the region are fertile coastal terraces with light, sandy soils.

-Around 8 metres of rain falls annually on Mt Taranaki, so more than 365 turbulent, fast-flowing rivers flow from the mountain in a radial pattern across the volcanic ring-plain.
+Around 8 metres of rain falls annually on Mt Taranaki, and more than 365 turbulent, fast-flowing rivers flow from the mountain in a radial pattern across the volcanic ring-plain.
 The rivers that rise in the eastern hill country – the Waitara and the Whenuakura – have lower gradients and are more sluggish and silt-laden.

 Humans have permanently changed the ecology of Taranaki.
 Large areas of native forest have been cleared and dozens of native plant and animal species have been eliminated or greatly reduced in numbers.
 The forests were replaced by pastures of ryegrass and clover for dairy farming, which became the economic basis of Taranaki.

 Between 1901 and 2009 Mt Taranaki appeared on 25 different New Zealand postage stamps.
 Few topographic features have achieved such coverage.

 Mt Taranaki is an important aspect of the identity of Taranaki people, and a crucial element in their sense of place.
 It is of great spiritual importance to local tribes.
 The mountain is responsible for the region’s moist climate and its fertile volcanic soils.